 If we look at the larger picture: it is clear that the Southern Weekend affair, together with the new Internet Decision and other Internet regulations, the closing of the website of another magazine, “Yanhuang Chunqiu”, and now this editorial, show that the new leadership, like the old leadership, seems to be willing in no way to open up the public sphere for a more pluralist and diverse discussion.
 This was already clear from the 2011 Central Committee Decision on cultural reform, the 12th Five Year Plans for the development of culture and the Internet, and is unsurprising in terms of the foundation of power of the current regime.
-The continuity of the CCP is built on control and corruption.
+The continuity of the CCP is built on control, but also on being able to get buy-in from specific social groups.
 The Party’s control over the commanding heights of the economy and society allows it to extract resources which are used to co-opt certain sections of the population and provide them with a vested interest in the status quo.
+Equally, the materialist gains that come from being a CCP official may play a considerable role in maintaining loyalty.
 Nonetheless, corruption is still portrayed in Party language as a problem of morally unsound individuals which must be solved by education and occasional campaigns, rather than being caused by basic incentives for officials, which must be solved by things such as independent oversight, formal separation of powers and, indeed, a free media calling for the true implementation of China’s Constitution, the commitments made by its political leaders to the population.

 One last matter: the words that the Global Times uses to talk about the incident and how to deal with it (fengbo “disturbance”, and pingxi “put down”) are the same terms that were used to refer to the 1989 protests.
 A subtle hint, perhaps?